4-Ingredient Protein Chia Pudding (Single Serve & Batch Prep!)

 Protein Chia Pudding Single Serve or Batch Prep FTW

-Around here, I’m a big fan (dare I say, THE biggest fans?) of easy meal prep recipes but the ones that require absolutely zero cooking hold an extra special place in our hearts.
+Around here, I’m a big fan (dare I say, THE biggest fans?) of easy, make-ahead recipes, but the ones that require absolutely zero cooking hold an extra special place in my heart.
 Bonus points if they involve very few prep steps, easy to find ingredients and minimal clean up.
-If you’ve found your way here, then I have a hunch you might feel the same way!

-Today, I’m sharing my favorite protein chia pudding recipe with you – it’s one of those glorious, low-effort recipes that I find ourselves making again & again.
 Much like my go-to protein overnight oats recipe, this simple breakfast chia pudding comes together with just a few minutes of hands-on prep before being placed directly in the fridge to get nice and thick and delicious.

-Since the topping combinations are truly endless (think: fresh cut seasonal fruit, crunchy granola, nut butter, seeds, toasted coconut, a drizzle of honey, mini chocolate chips, you name it!) – you can make it week after week without tiring of it!
+And since the topping combinations are truly endless (think: fresh cut seasonal fruit, crunchy granola, nut butter, seeds, toasted coconut, a drizzle of honey, mini chocolate chips, you name it!) – you can make it week after week without tiring of it!

-Tip: I recommend freezing without any toppings for best results!
+recommend freezing without any toppings for best results!
 To serve, allow the chia protein pudding to thaw in the refrigerator overnight (or run under warm water until thawed).

 To Sweeten or Not to Sweeten?